 Rentals, Lift Tickets, and Skiing

-Disclosure: Winter Park Resort graciously provided 2-day lift tickets and rentals for the four of us.
+Disclosure: The resort graciously provided us with 2-day Winter Park lift tickets and rentals for the four of us.
 All other expenses on this trip came out of our own pocket.
 As always, opinions and views are ours.

 After a good night’s sleep, we all arrived at the rental shop first thing, excited to hit the slopes.
 Being Thanksgiving (and only their second day open), there wasn’t much of a line, and we were helped right away.
 Everyone had a smile, and it seemed like they were happy to finally have the season underway.